 Synopsis: Lorenzo Odone develops a rare brain disorder called ALD.
 His parents (Nick Nolte and Susan Sarandon) dedicate their lives to researching cures.
-In a few scenes, a white male librarian helps find medical articles to aid in their research.
+In a few scenes, a librarian helps find medical articles to aid in their research.

 Role Call: Mary Pat Gleason as The Librarian; Uncredited female—both Information Providers (female)